urartian/loopback4-odata/README.md

 ### Server-driven Paging & `$skiptoken`

 Collection reads now default to server-driven paging.
-The component takes the smaller of the requested `$top` and the configured `pageSize` (default `200`), returns that many entities, and emits an `@odata.nextLink` that includes a human-readable `$skiptoken`.
-Tokens are a comma-separated list of URL-escaped ordering values (for example, `"12,2024-10-15T12%3A00%3A00.000Z"`).
-Clients simply follow the `nextLink` to resume the feed.
+The component takes the smaller of the requested `$top` and the configured `pageSize` (default `200`), returns that many entities, and emits an `@odata.nextLink` that includes a signed `$skiptoken`.
+Tokens carry the ordering values plus an HMAC signature bound to the current request shape, so tampering or replaying the token outside its context is rejected with `400 Invalid $skiptoken`.
+Configure `tokenSecret` before boot; without it the component refuses to issue tokens.

 ```http
 GET /odata/Products